skieast/wopr/README.md

 This repository has the final code for your W.O.P.R. kit.
 It's written specifically for an ESP32, though not specifically for the TinyPICO, but the kit is designed to have a TinyPICO and Audio Shield plug directly into it.

+To flash the code onto your board, you'll need to have the  Arduino IDE installed and the ESP32 board files installed from the Arduino Board Manager.

 # Where can I get one?